ckswilliams/modOpenREM/docs/patientid.rst

 the nature of the algorithm however, a single change in the name or ID - such as an upper case letter instead of a lower case one - will be recorded as a completely different hash value.

-Any exports with either patient name or patient ID included will also have a date of birth column populated.
+Any exports with either patient name or patient ID included will also have a date of birth column.